 I am constantly fearful that I’ve done the maths wrong or that I’m kidding myself about how much things will cost.
-I am also aware that, with no income, the money I spend will not be replenished and I fear that watching my bank balance decrease over the next several months will cause me to be a little over cautious with my money.
-Yes, I fear that I will start denying myself too many things, in an effort to hold on to as much of my money as I can!
+I am also aware that, with no income, the money I spend will not be replenished and I fear that watching my bank balance decrease over the next several months will cause me to be a little over-cautious with my money.
+Yes, I fear that I will start denying myself too many things, to hold on to as much of my money as I can!

 All of that said, I am not broke.
 I can afford this adventure.
 And if everything does go wrong, I have the option of moving back to my parents with my tail between my legs.

 It’s not really a complaint.
 I mean, I’m the one who chose this path.
-I’m the one who made the decision to give up her middle class lifestyle.
+I’m the one who decided to give up her middle-class lifestyle.
 I’m the one who decided to take this adventure out of the dreaming stage and into reality.
 And I’m mostly excited about it.
 I just need to re-learn what it’s like to be on a strict budget.
 And I need to try not to let it make me sad!

 As I said, I’m not really broke nor will I be forced to eat rotting food ‘salvaged’ from back-alley Dumpsters.
-It’s just that I can’t decide—on a whim—to buy the latest-and-greatest gadget or that really pretty green dress that’s not even on the sale rack.
-And I will be looking for occasional work to help my budget—and to allow me splurges from time-to-time.
-[I’ll put in a quick plug for my freelance gig.
-You know, just in case you have someone to recommend me to!]
+It’s just that I can’t decide – on a whim – to buy the latest-and-greatest gadget or that really pretty green dress that’s not even on the sale rack.
+And I will be looking for occasional work to help my budget – and to allow me splurges from time to time.

 Yeah, I’m looking forward to having a proper income again so that I can splurge on things like name brand shampoo!